dbierer/php-class-notes/php-iii-may-2021.md

 * RE: Lab: New Functions (compile a new extension)
   * Rewrite `Makefile` and post new lab instructions
 * Get doc ref for HAL+JSON
+* Find out why Laminas API tools is not saving fields
+* Get source code for Stratigility example in the slides and post somewhere

 ## VM
 Here are some things to do with the VM after installation